 Using ultrasound and live X-ray (fluoroscopy) for guidance, the radiologist will insert a small needle through the skin and into the gallbladder, and then place a tiny catheter into the gallbladder.
 The catheter will be connected to a drainage bag or bulb, which will be located outside of your child’s body, at the right upper abdomen.

 Your child will be protected by an X-ray shield during the procedure.

 No. We will use either intravenous sedation or general anesthesia so that your child isn’t awake.

 Some children feel pain or discomfort at the needle-insertion site, usually in the first day or two after the procedure.
-You may give over-thecounter pain medication.
+You may give your child over-the-counter pain medication.

 The time varies from several days to weeks or longer.

 We will place gauze and a clear bandage over the site.
 The bandage must remain dry and in place at all times.
 In addition, the catheter will be secured with a locking device (StatLock®) which must not be removed.
 You may sponge bathe your child, but please keep the site dry.

 Your child will need to avoid activities that may result in a pull to the catheter.